Search

 Share

 What began as a casual trip to watch a match became something deeper.
-For over a decade, Conrad Tracy travelled regularly to Hamburg, building a connection with the club and its fans.
+Over a 5 year period, Conrad Tracy travelled regularly to Hamburg, building a connection with the club and its fans.
 What kept him going back was not just the football, but the feeling that this was a club and a support base that stood for something – a community shaped by politics, identity, and belonging as much as the game itself.

 A key part of that story is Skinhead culture within St. Pauli – often misunderstood from the outside, but in this context tied closely to anti-fascist and anti-racist movements.
 Conrad’s relationship with this group developed slowly, through trust, introductions, and time spent beyond the stadium.
 This work sits within that space – documenting not just a football club, but a community pushing back, holding the line, and offering a different way of seeing the game, and each other.